agude/agude.github.io/_books/matter.md

 feels both too rushed and at the same time too drawn out.
 A large part of this section is describing Djan and Ferbin walking down passageways and opening doors as they traverse the shellworld heading towards its core.
 The final confrontation ends (intentionally) very suddenly.
+I had expected something quite different: a story of Djan using her advanced training and technology to guide the development of Sarl, but the narrative takes a sharp turn away from that.

 Still an enjoyable book with some unforgettable places.
 Next up is {{ left }}
 for my book club, before I continue the {{ this_series }} with {{ c9 }}.